spcampbell/minecraft-droplet-manager/README.md

 ### Browser Compatibility

 I am not able to test this in very many browsers.
 I can verify it works in Safari 8, Internet Explorer 11, and Chrome 39 (desktop and mobile).
-If you have success or errors in other browsers, please let me know by submitting in the wiki.
+If you have success or errors in other browsers, please let me know by submitting issues.

 ### Setup